LamininSolutions/mfsql-connector/source/getting-started/on-premise-installation/index.rst

 **14. Configure M-Files server**

-In the case of selecting to option for an M-Files server installation, additional steps are required to complete the installation.
+In the case of selecting the option for an M-Files server installation, additional steps are required to complete the installation.
 Use M-Files Admin to complete the following on the M-Files Server.

 Access the Applications window using M-Files Admin.
 The following configuration should be apparent in the Vault